Washington Monument: Memorial stones

 States, cities, foreign countries, benevolent societies, other organizations, and individuals have contributed 194 memorial stones, all inserted into the east and west interior walls above stair landings or levels for easy viewing, except one on the south interior wall between stairs that is difficult to view.
 The sources disagree on the number of stones for two reasons: whether one or both "height stones" are included, and stones not yet on display at the time of a source's publication cannot be included.
 The "height stones" refer to two stones that indicate height: during the first phase of construction a stone with an inscription that includes the phrase "from the foundation to this height 100 feet" (100 ft) was installed just below the 80–90 foot stairway and high above the 60–70 foot stairway; during the second phase of construction a stone with a horizontal line and the phrase "top of statue on Capitol" was installed on the 330 foot level.

 The Historic Structure Report (HSR, 2004) named 194 "memorial stones" by level, including both height stones.
 Jacob (2005) described in detail and pictured 193 "commemorative stones", including the 100 foot stone but not the Capitol stone.
-The Historic American Buildings Survey (HABS, 1994) showed the location of 193 "memorial stones", but did not describe or name any.
-HABS showed both height stones, but did not show one stone not yet installed in 1994.
+The Historic American Buildings Survey (HABS, 1994) showed the location of 193 "memorial stones" but did not describe or name any.
+HABS showed both height stones but did not show one stone not yet installed in 1994.
 Olszewski (1971) named 190 "memorial stones" by level, including the Capitol stone but not the 100-foot stone.
 Olszewski did not include three stones not yet installed in 1971.

 Of 194 stones, 94 are marble, 40 are granite, 29 are limestone, 8 are sandstone, with 23 miscellaneous types, including stones with two types of material and those whose materials are not identified.
 Unusual materials include native copper (Michigan), pipestone (Minnesota), petrified wood (Arizona), and jadeite (Alaska).
 The stones vary in size from about 1.5 ft square (Carthage) to about 6 × 8 ft (Philadelphia and New York City).

+Specific inscribed stones

 Utah contributed one stone as a territory and another as a state, both with inscriptions that include its pre-territorial name, Deseret, both located on the 220 foot level.